jnhthomp/alpha-blog2/README.md

 * Add user password requirements

-* Update tests to use sign_in_as(@user) instead of post login_url(parms: {etc...})

 * Check that all possible tests are present
   * Move as much out of setup and into test_helper as possible
-  * Update helper method functions to set defaults in the function
-  * Allow these defaults to be overwritten when the method is called by providing a key/value
-  * remove .save from 'create' helper methods and add where necessary
-    * replace w/ .create if you want to keep the functionality?
-    * Figure out how you want to handle creating users and signing in in tests

-* Add tests for User and Articles models, controllers, functions

 * Get rid of bootstrap and replace with custom html/css/js

-* Use about page to show project info (use this README as a guide and add link to jumbotron)

 ### Considerations: